httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Given a dictionary as input_dictionary:

 1. Let output be an empty string.
-2. For each (member, parameters) of input_dictionary:
+2. For each member mem of input_dictionary:
-   1. Let name be the result of applying Serializing a Key ({{ser-key}}) to member's member-name.
+   1. Let name be the result of applying Serializing a Key ({{ser-key}}) to mem's member-name.
    2. Append name to output.
    3. Append "=" to output.
-   4. If member is an array, let value be the result of applying Serialising an Inner List ({{ser-innerlist}}) to member.
+   4. If mem is an array, let value be the result of applying Serialising an Inner List ({{ser-innerlist}}) to mem.
-   5. Otherwise, let value be the result of applying Serializing an Item ({{ser-item}}) to member.
+   5. Otherwise, let value be the result of applying Serializing an Item ({{ser-item}}) to mem.
    6. Append value to output.
-   7. Append the result of Serializing Parameters {{ser-params}} with parameters to output.
-   8. If more members remain in input_dictionary:
+   7. If more members remain in input_dictionary:
       1. Append a COMMA to output.
       2. Append a single WS to output.
 3. Return output.